ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/06-ProgrammingConventions.md

 > - File names should be meaningful and end in an appropriate extension
 > - If files need to be run in sequence, prefix them with numbers
 >
-> Some common variable naming conventions:
+> Some common R variable naming conventions:
 > - Variable and function names should be lowercase
 > - Use an underscore or capatalization (camel case) to separate words within a name
 > - Generally, variable names should be nouns and function names should be verbs
 > - Strive for names that are concise and meaningful
-> - Where possible, avoid using names of existing functions and variables {: .checklist}
+> - Where possible, avoid using names of existing functions and variables
+>
+> And some common BASH variable naming conventions:
+> -
+{: .checklist}

 ### Formatting Conventions